Our Covid-19 Safety Procedures

 Self-catering kitchens and dining spaces are limited to individual travellers and families only.
 Unfortunately due to the size and demand of this facility groups of 10 or more are requested to take catered services.
 Our kitchen and dining areas do close for cleaning.
 Please review directly at the property to ensure the access times meet with your requirements; we endeavour to keep closed periods to a minimum.

-Most of our hostels offer a delicious continental breakfast to help get your day off to the best possible start.
+Most of our hostels offer a 'wee breakfast' to help get your day off to the best possible start.
 Some of our larger hostels provide a full meals service, including cooked breakfast, packed lunches and evening meals, prepared with fresh, nutritious and locally-sourced ingredients wherever possible.
 Our smaller, more rural hostels often provide simple but tasty ‘heat it and eat it’ meals.
 Teas, coffees and soft drinks are available at many hostels, while some offer a selection of wines, ciders, lagers and Scottish beers.

 Please note that many of our hostels have licensed bars on site.
 Because of our responsibilities as the license holder it is not possible to let anyone staying at, or visiting the hostel, bring their own alcohol.
 This does not apply to those hostels without a license or when you have booked the whole premises under our Exclusive Hire arrangements.